barakugav/JGAlgo/README.md

-This repository contains implementation for various algorithms.

-Implemented algorithms:
+# Algo

+Algo is a collection of algorithms implemented in Java.
+It contains mostly algorithms for various graphs problems and some utilities data structures and array algorithms.

+## Supported algorithms

 - Heaps
    - Binary heap
    - Binomial heap
    - Fibonacci heap